epogrebnyak/justpath/README.md

 about bash and zsh scripts and `justpath` scenarios.

 > [!TIP]
-> `--shell-equivalents` flag provides a reference about one line commands for several shells that do similar jobs as `justpath` itself.
+> `justpath --shell-equivalents` provides a reference about one line commands for several shells that do similar jobs as `justpath` itself.
-> Try `justpath --shell-equivalents`.

 ### Other utilities